 Following completion of the Foundation Curriculum, all students begin the Clinical Core.
 This consists of 24 credit hours of in-class instruction, including four (4) required clinical core courses: SW 700 Clinical Assessment and Diagnosis, SW 705 Clinical Social Work Practice with Individuals, SW 706 Clinical Social Work Practice with Families, and SW 707 Clinical Social Work Practice with Groups.
 Students complete classroom work with nine (9) credit hours of clinical social work electives (three hours of which may be required through SW 685 Dimensions of Professional Social Work Practice).
 All students must also complete six (6) credit hours of clinical practicum plus six (6) credit hours of clinical practice seminar.
+These four courses (SW 791, SW 792, SW 793, and SW 794) constitute the culminating educational experience for the MSW students.
 A minimum of 720 clock hours are required for completion of the clinical practicum.
 Applicants should note that this translates to approximately 24 hours per week spent at the practicum site.